|Guide||♦||12 Triplogs||0 Topics|

-Overview: This is a hike and technical climb description for the Forbes-Montoya route.
+Babo is a hike and technical climb description for the Forbes-Montoya route.

 Bring proper climbing gear, including helmets.

-After this pitch scramble up the rest of a gully and contour around (counterclockwise around the mountain) until you see a slabby slope.
+After this pitch, scramble up the rest of a gully and contour around (counterclockwise around the mountain) until you see a slabby slope.

-Second pitch is about 40 feet up this slab.
+The second pitch is about 40 feet up this slab.
 It is perhaps a 5.1 climb.

-The views from the top are great.
+The views from the top are magnificent.

-Return the way you came, solid rappel anchors exist at the top of each climb.
+Return the way you came.
+Solid rappel anchors exist at the top of each climb.

-Water Sources: The creek on the first 1.5 miles may have water.
+The creek on the first 1.5 miles may have water.

 A bivy spot exists at the saddle, but there is no water.